hamacom2004jp/cmdbox/docs_src/docs/cmd_web.rst

     :header-rows: 1

     "Option","Required","Description"
-    "--host <IP address or host name>","","Specify the service host of the Redis server."
-    "--port <port number>","","Specify the service port of the Redis server."
-    "--password <password>","","Specify the access password of the Redis server (optional).
-If omitted, `password` is used."
-    "--svname <Service Name>","","Specify the service name of the inference server.
-If omitted, `server` is used."
-    "--data <data folder>","","When omitted, f`$HONE/.{version.__appid__}` is used."
     "--group_id <Group ID>","required","Specify the group ID.
 Do not duplicate other groups."
     "--group_name <Group Name>","required","Specify a group name.
 Do not duplicate other groups."
     "--group_parent <parent group name>","","Specifies the parent group name."